SaxoBank/openapi-samples-js/corporate-actions/elections/README.md

-# Client-side Samples for Corporate Action Types
+# Client-side Samples for Corporate Action Elections

 This is a demonstration on how to get and make elections.